 However, you will need to reduce your hour to a maximum of 32 hours per week, on average.

 (Your registration period is 8 weeks before the start of the parental leave you take before your child's 3rd birthday.
 If you’re taking Elternzeit from your child's 3rd birthday to the day before your child's 8th birthday, the special protection against dismissal kicks in 14 weeks before the start of the parental leave.)

-With your employer’s approval, you can work up to 30 hours part-time for a different employer or on a freelance basis while on Elternzeit (this is for parents of children born after August 2021.
+With your employer’s approval, you can work up to 32 hours part-time for a different employer or on a freelance basis while on Elternzeit (this is for parents of children born after August 2021.
 For children born before then, it is a maximum of 30 hours per week).